-Information regarding juvenile cases cannot be given over the phone.
-The juvenile and/or parent must appear at the Cedar Park Municipal Court with photo identification to obtain further information about their case.
-Please note that any written correspondence must contain an original signature from the defendant and parent/guardian and be submitted with photo identification.
+Information regarding certain juvenile cases cannot be given over the phone.
+The juvenile and/or parent must provide photo identification to obtain further information about their case and if the request is in writing, must include photo identification, and signature of both the juvenile and parent.

-- A parent or legal guardian is also required to attend the hearing with the defendant.
+- A parent or legal guardian is also required to be present at the hearing with the defendant.
 Art.
 45.0215 (d) states 'failure of the parent to appear may result in arrest and is a Class C misdemeanor’.

 - These hearings are scheduled by the Juvenile Case Manager.
 Notices to appear at the first appearance hearing are mailed to the defendant and will contain the date and time, and whether the hearing will be held remotely or in person.

 - Your first appearance is to determine your plea.
 The plea must be made by the defendant charged with the offense.
 If a plea of not guilty is entered, you will need to meet with the prosecutor.
 That meeting may be the same day or a future date, based on availability.

 All persons entering the court are to be dressed appropriately.
 Shorts, halters/midriff tops, T-Shirts with vulgar or obscene illustrations, excessively baggy pants, and/or soiled or torn clothing are inappropriate.
 Every person shall also obey the court rules and shall conduct themselves in a respectful and courteous manner.
 The Bailiff will remove any person in violation of the dress code or for being disruptive in court.